whatthesamuel/API_Networking/README.md

-# Universal API-Based Multiplayer Concept
+# Standardized API-Based Networking Protocol for communication between different engines

  I have been thinking about this concept for a while.
 Currently, if you want to make a multiplayer game with Unreal, you need a server(or a host), and clients all made with unreal.
 Same goes for Gamemaker, and although I haven't digged deep into networking in Unity, I assume it would be similar.